AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md

 ## Delete a Subscription {#delete-a-subscription}

-To delete a subscription, select it in the subscriptions tab and click Delete Subscription.
+To delete a subscription, select it in the subscriptions tab and click **[!UICONTROL Delete Subscription]**.

 ![](assets/twelve.png)